What Drives Your Mission Strategy?

 Missions as P.R.

-After a long back-and-forth one day on the phone, one of the organization's leaders blurted out, “We need to meet with him because we cannot be seen as doing nothing”.
+After a long back-and-forth on the phone, one of the organization's leaders blurted out, “We need to meet with him because we cannot be seen as doing nothing”.
 The mission's organization was worried about PR.
 They also wanted to use the meeting as a PR ploy to raise funds back in America.

 Cause-Driven Missions